 - The calculated score, among other information, must be uploaded into SPRS.

-- Solicitations solely for the acquisition of COTS items are exempt from the requirements.
+- Solicitations solely for the acquisition of Commercial Off the Shelf (COTS) items, as defined in 48 CFR § 2.101, are exempt from the requirements.

 Two important notes about the above.
-First, requirements found in DFARS clauses 252.204-7012, 7019, and 7020 do not have to be complied with if it is not a clause included in a contract.
+First, requirements found in DFARS clauses 252.204-7012, 7019, and 7020 do not necessarily need to be complied with if it is not a clause included in a contract.

 Now that you have determined that you store, process, and/or transmit CDI and are now making attempts to adequately safeguard it, what happens if there is a cyber incident involving CDI?